bscarlavai/self-car-wash-finder/README.md

-# Cat Cafe Directory 🐱☕
+# Self Service Car Wash Finder 🚗💧

-A comprehensive directory of cat cafes across the United States, built with Next.js and deployed on Cloudflare Pages.
+A comprehensive directory of self-service car washes across the United States, built with Next.js and deployed on Cloudflare Pages.

 ## Features

-- **State-by-State Directory**: Browse cat cafes organized by state
+- **State-by-State Directory**: Browse self-service car washes organized by state
-- **City Pages**: Detailed listings for each city with cat cafes
+- **City Pages**: Detailed listings for each city with self-service car washes
-- **Individual Cafe Pages**: Comprehensive information for each cat cafe
+- **Individual Car Wash Pages**: Comprehensive information for each self-service car wash
 - **SEO Optimized**: Built with Next.js SEO best practices
 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile
 - **Fast Performance**: Optimized for speed and user experience